 § 63.
-Appearance Through Counsel
+Appearance through counsel

-- 1. Parties to all hearings governed by this Act may appear personally or through an attorney, except that a party must personally attend any hearing on the merits unless his attendance has been waived, in writing, by the Gaming Commission. - 2.
-When a party has appeared through an attorney, service of all notices, motions, orders, decisions and other papers shall thereafter be made upon the attorney, unless the party requests otherwise in writing.
+- A. Parties to all hearings governed by this act may appear personally or through an attorney, except that a party must personally attend any hearing on the merits unless his attendance has been waived, in writing, by the Gaming Commission. - B. When a party has appeared through an attorney, service of all notices, motions, orders, decisions and other papers shall thereafter be made upon the attorney, unless the party requests otherwise in writing. - C. When a party is represented by an attorney, the attorney shall sign all motions, notices, requests, and other papers on behalf of the party. - D. Any attorney appearing before the Gaming Commission must be duly admitted and licensed by, and be a member of good standing before the Cherokee Nation Bar.